Analysis in selling could be just as important as buying

 - Selling decisions coinciding with releases of portfolio-relevant information outperform – for example, following the release of company earnings announcements.

 So why the discrepancy in buying and selling?
-While buying decisions forward looking, the study suggests investors tend to place too much importance on past returns when deciding to sell; in fact, assets with extreme returns (whatever has gone up a lot or down a lot) were more than 50 per cent likely to be sold than those in the middle of the pack.
+While buying decisions are forward looking, the study suggests investors tend to place too much importance on past returns when deciding to sell; in fact, assets with extreme returns (whatever has gone up a lot or down a lot) were more than 50 per cent likely to be sold than those in the middle of the pack.
 The paper however found no such bias when evaluating buying decisions.

 As demonstrated by point iii), investors incorporating information to predict the future returns of an asset when determining whether to buy AND sell should improve the overall investment performance of a portfolio.